notwindstone/anisun/README.md

 ## ⭐ Features

-* Watch anime with subtitles or dubbing (only on Russian language)
+* Watch anime with subtitles or dubbing (only on Russian language in  Kodik, SovetRomantica and Anilibria players)

-* Download anime using torrent or directly from website
+* Download anime using torrent or directly from website (.m3u8)

 * Account authentication